 Instructions

-• Grease the skillet with butter, oil or baking spray.
+• Grease a skillet with oil or butter.

-• Once the bottom of crepe is golden, flip the crepe and cook until bottom is golden.
+• Flip the crepe and cook until the other side is golden.

 Notes